U.S. Route 67 in Arkansas

-U.S. Route 67 (US 67) is a U.S. highway running from Presidio, Texas northeast to Sabula, Iowa.
+U.S. Route 67 (US 67) is a U.S. route running from Presidio, Texas northeast to Sabula, Iowa.
 In the U.S. state of Arkansas, the route runs 279.15 mi from the Texas border in Texarkana northeast to the Missouri border near Corning.
 The route passes through several cities and towns, including Hope, Benton, Little Rock, Jacksonville, Cabot, Beebe, Walnut Ridge, and Pocahontas.

 Route description

 US 67 enters Arkansas from Texas in Texarkana, concurrent with US 82, along the one-way 7th Street; the other half of the one-way couplet, Dr. Martin Luther King Jr. Boulevard, carries traffic toward Texarkana, Texas.
 Upon crossing State Line Avenue, the two routes share a brief concurrency with US 71 before that route turns to the south along Hickory Street.
 Past this intersection, the one-way couplet merges onto 9th Street.
-Shortly thereafter, US 67 separates from US 82 and travels to the northeast along Broad Street, crossing Interstate 49 and passing Texarkana Regional Airport.
+Shortly thereafter, US 67 separates from US 82 and travels to the northeast along Broad Street, crossing Interstate 49 (I-49) and passing Texarkana Regional Airport.

-US 67 then runs parallel to Interstate 30, passing through cities such as Hope, Prescott, Arkadelphia, and Malvern.
+US 67 then runs parallel to I-30, passing through cities such as Hope, Prescott, Arkadelphia, and Malvern.
 Near Benton, US 67 merges with I-30.
 The two routes run concurrently to Little Rock, where the freeway also picks up US 65 and US 167.
-In North Little Rock, US 67 and US 167 turn to the east, concurrent with Interstate 40 for about 2 mi, before branching off to the northeast as a freeway.
+In North Little Rock, US 67 and US 167 turn to the east, concurrent with I-40 for about 2 mi, before branching off to the northeast with I-57.

-In Beebe, the two routes begin a concurrency with U.S. 64.
-The three routes part ways in Bald Knob, with US 67 continuing as a freeway to the northeast.
-Just north of US 412 in Walnut Ridge, the freeway ends at a large, partially-complete interchange, and US 67 becomes a five-lane undivided highway north to Pocahontas.
-From Pocahontas, the road turns northeasterly and then easterly as a two-lane highway concurrent with US 62.
+In Beebe, the three routes begin a concurrency with US 64.
+The four routes part ways in Bald Knob, with I-57/US 67 continuing as a freeway to the northeast.
+Just north of US 412 in Walnut Ridge, I-57 ends at a large, partially-complete interchange, and US 67 becomes a five-lane undivided highway north to Pocahontas.
+From Pocahontas, the road turns northeasterly and then easterly as the original two-lane highway concurrent with US 62.
 In Corning, US 62 continues to the east while US 67 turns northward again before crossing the Missouri state line.